Office of Accessibility Resources (Disability Services) FAQ's

 Provide contact information and suggest that students or families contact our office and discuss options.
 We will be happy to assist them through the process.

 Many students don’t associate with having a disability, but they may have a diagnosis related to ADHD, substance abuse, or received services a long time ago (returning adult).
 These students are often eligible for services and should come and set up an appointment to discuss options.

 The beginning of their senior year in high school is a good time to make the first connection with our office.
 We are happy to speak with prospective students and provide information.

-Ask the staff at the disability office to assist you with mediating the situation.
+Ask the staff at the Office of Accessibility Resources to assist you with mediating the situation.
 A staff may not prohibit recorders in classrooms or other aids such as dog guides in campus buildings that have the effect of limiting the participation of students with disabilities in their education program or activity.
 In order to allow a student with a disability the use of an effective aid and, at the same time, protect the instructor, the disability office has an agreement so as not to infringe on a potential copyright and will not be allowed to use the recording for any employment evaluation of the staff.

 - Faculty- Why is there a special office to assist students with disabilities?

 - Faculty- Will DSO notify me if I am going to have a student with a disability in my class?